 For this reason, initial training is usually in-house and involves an introduction to various operations and training on manufacturing processes, testing, quality standards, assembly and installation, all specific to the company.
 This training is usually conducted by senior engineers.

-Most engineers work towards achieving professional engineer status, typically becoming a chartered engineer (CEng).
-This is an internationally recognised engineering qualification, which is awarded by the Engineering Council.
-CEng status provides higher earning potential and improved career prospects.
+Many firms encourage working towards either incorporated (IEng) or chartered (CEng) engineer status.
+These are internationally recognised engineering qualifications, which are awarded by the Engineering Council.
+Achieving IEng or CEng status provides higher earning potential and improved career prospects.

-To become chartered, you need to be a member of a professional institution to be able to apply through them for registration.
+You'll need to be a member of a professional body in order to apply and relevant organisations include:

 Many companies offer sponsorship for postgraduate study, part-time PhDs, technical qualifications, MBAs and other qualifications.
 Search postgraduate courses in control and instrumentation engineering.